Drakunal/MLFLOW-Model-Serving-and-FastAPI/readme.md

 ---

+Here's a more detailed explanation of the code sections in your project:

+---

 ## Code Explanation

-The API uses FastAPI to handle requests, with a Pydantic model to validate incoming data.
-It includes two primary routes: one for single predictions and one for batch predictions.
+The API is structured in the FastAPI framework with routes for single and batch customer churn predictions, using an MLflow-served model as the prediction backend.

 ### 1. Key Imports and Setup